kashan16/ExpenseTrackerAPI/ReadMe.md

----

 # Expense Tracker API

 An API for managing personal expenses, built using Spring Boot.
 This application allows users to create, read, update, and delete (CRUD) expenses.
-The expenses are stored in a relational database, and the API supports JSON-based communication.
+The expenses are stored in a Supabase database, and the API supports JSON-based communication.

 ## Features